 Endometriosis is a painful condition in which tissue that normally lines your uterus (called endometrial tissue) grows in other parts of your abdomen and pelvis.

 Diaphragmatic endometriosis occurs when this endometrial tissue grows into your diaphragm.

 Your diaphragm is the dome-shaped muscle beneath your lungs that helps you breathe.
 When endometriosis involves the diaphragm, it usually affects the right side.

 When endometrial tissue builds up within the diaphragm, it reacts to the hormones of your menstrual cycle, just as it does in your uterus.
 Women with diaphragmatic endometriosis almost always have endometriosis in their pelvis, too.

 Diaphragmatic endometriosis is much less common than other forms of the disease that typically affect the ovaries and other pelvic organs.
 It’s estimated that about 8 to 15 percent of women have endometriosis.
-And up to 50 percent of women with endometriosis experience difficulties getting pregnant.
+And up to of women with endometriosis experience difficulties getting pregnant.
 The diaphragm is believed to affect just 0.6 to 1.5 percent of women who have surgery for the disease.

 Diaphragmatic endometriosis may not cause any symptoms.